bjma/hackclub/README.md

 ![hackclub](https://puu.sh/xfpEd/d8fbae5690.png)
 ## About
-Piedmont Hills Hack Club is an after-school coding club branching from the organization[Hack Club](https://hackclub.com).
+Piedmont Hills Hack Club is an after-school coding club branching from the organization [Hack Club](https://hackclub.com).
 We hold club meetings every Tuesday after seventh period.
 For more info, check the website at http://phhshackclub.tech.
 ## Structure